RichardScottOZ/Geoscience-Data-Quality-for-Machine-Learning/README.md

 - Missing data (Geophysic survey blanks, Remote sensing gaps on old satellites..)

 ## Dimensionality

 - 1
 - 2
 - 3
 - 4
 - more?
 (Depth Slices...)

+## Outputs

+- Variance of different model runs

 ## Categorisation

 How, thinking in a raster fashion, to get a combined per-pixel Data Quality rating for a map output.

-Some sort of normalised ranking for each quality area?
+- Some sort of normalised ranking for each quality area?

-Weightings?
+- Weightings?
+- Simple qualitative (3/2/1, Good/Average/Bad, High/Medium/Low or other ordinals).